diogro/expressionVariance-manuscript/main.md

 ## Transcriptional variance rank

 The strong correlations between transcriptional variance across studies suggests that variance rank is indeed a property of genes that can be robustly estimated.
-To estimate this gene-level rank, we devised a cross-study approach that allowed us to rank individual genes according to their degree of transcriptional variance by averaging the ordering across all studies.
+To estimate this gene-level rank, we devised an across-study approach that allowed us to rank individual genes according to their degree of transcriptional variance by averaging the ordering across all studies.
 We do this by calculating the score of each gene on the first principal component of the across-study Spearman correlation matrix shown in @fig:sd_corr A. This procedure is illustrated in @fig:variance_control C.
 Ordering genes using these scores generate a ranked list of genes, with the most variable genes having the highest rank.
 The position in the SD distributions shown in @fig:sd_corr D of the most and least variable genes in this rank illustrates how the extremes of the rank are indeed some of the least and most variable genes across all studies.